• Skip to primary navigation

 Jump to Recipe

-This gluten-free, vegan enchilada casserole is made with black beans, sweet potato, and spinach.
+This vegan enchilada casserole is made with black beans, sweet potato, and spinach.
 It's absolutely out-of-this-world delicious!
 It's healthy comfort food at its best.
-This casserole is oil-free, soy-free, low-fat, and a meal prep favorite.

 side view of vegan enchilada casserole being dished up from casserole pan; bowl with a serving of casserole blurred in the background